A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsubsection{Datasets}

-The study of the selected papers in the ``Energy" group suggests that there are no particularly common or widely recognized benchmark datasets within this field.
+The study of the selected papers in the \enquote{Energy} group suggests that there are no particularly common or widely recognized benchmark datasets within this field.
 Indeed, researchers often focus on specific datasets, typically collected within the university campus or in the country where they are located.
 For the same reason, the links to these datasets are not always available.
 In Tab.~\ref{t:link dataset energy} are listed the links to the public datasets mentioned in the papers.

 Three of the selected papers \cite{art_20, art_22, art_24} use data from the National Renewable Energy Laboratory (NREL), a national laboratory of the U.S. Department of Energy (\url{https://www.nrel.gov/}).
-Additional datasets were used for exogenous weather variables and satellite imagery (such as Himawari-8, available at \url{https://www.data.jma.go.jp/mscweb/en/himawari89/space_segment/spsg_sample.html} in Ref.~\cite{art_19}), but they are of course highly dependent on the location of the study.
 The data time granularity ranges from 1 minute to 1 day, and the forecasting horizon from tens of minutes to days.
 These quantities depend on the dataset, the domain of application, and the purpose of the forecast.
 Most datasets require pre-processing, including missing data interpolation, normalization, and satellite image processing.